etherkit/Si5351Arduino/README.md

     int32_t corr_factor = si5351.get_correction()

 One thing to note: the library is set for a 25 MHz reference crystal.
-If you are using a 27 MHz crystal, please change the SI5351_XTAL_FREQ define in si5351.h.
+If you are using a 27 MHz crystal, use the second parameter in the init() function to specify that as the reference oscillator frequency.

 Constraints
 -----------